evanpurkhiser/resume/resume/readme.md

 [markdown](http://daringfireball.net/projects/markdown/).

 I'm not a big fan of filling my resume with over-hyped trendy technology buzzwords.
-The skills listed on my resume are the skills I belove I have enough experience with to be able to jump into any project and get going right away.
+The skills listed on my resume are the skills I believe I have enough experience with to be able to jump into any project and get going right away.
 Sure I have done my fair share of tinkering with things like C++, Java, Python, Lua, or whatever, but I wouldn't consider these something that I could say I'm